shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 Full-text product search on the front-end is handled via Elasticsearch.
 If you want to change its behavior (e.g. make the EAN not as important or change the way the search string is handled - whether to use an n-gram or not) please see [Product Searching](../model/front-end-product-searching.md).

-## Why are emails sent before end of the script and not immediately
-Project uses `SwiftMailer` package for sending emails and defaultly it has set `spool queue` that stores all mails into `memory` until the script execution is at the end.
-This spooling method helps the user not to wait for the next page to load while the email is sending.
-However, based on implementations of many projects, project gained functionality that releases spool after the `*cronModule` run is ended in case of `cron` phing target that runs all cron modules at once.
-It is also possible to turn the spool off by removing it from [swiftmailer.yaml](https://github.com/shopsys/shopsys/blob/master/project-base/config/packages/swiftmailer.yaml) or changing the behavior of storing emails based on [symfony docs](https://symfony.com/doc/3.4/email/spool.html) or [snc_redis docs](https://github.com/snc/SncRedisBundle/blob/master/Resources/doc/index.md#swiftmailer-spooling).

 ## Where does the business logic belong?
 The business logic should be implemented directly in an entity every time when there is no need for external services.
 Otherwise, the logic is in facades (resp. the facades are used as delegates to other services, e.g. another *Facade*, *Repository*, *Calculation*, etc.).
 You can read more about the model architecture in [Introduction to model architecture](../model/introduction-to-model-architecture.md).